GeraldineReinoso/Disneyland-Guest-Review-Analysis/README.md

 ## 👤 Co-Authors
 Naveen Karan Krishna

-Ato Kwamena Essiem

-Charles Ifeanyi Okpala

-Jonada Golemaj
+Thi Anh Tram Le

 ---

 ## 🙌 Acknowledgements
-- Kaggle datasets and other open-source repositories used in the project.
+- Kaggle datasets was used in the project.
-- TeslaDeaths.com for crash data reference.

 ---